Tencent/TencentKona-11/test/jdk/jdk/incubator/vector/README.md

 Setup:

 1. Run bash gen-tests.sh from this directory.
-This will generate unit tests source files from the templates to each vector shape and type.
+This will generate unit tests and microbenchmarks source files from the templates to each vector shape and type.
- - Running "gen-tests.sh jmh" will also generate JMH performance tests source files.

 2. Run jtreg.
 Example:
 jtreg -ea -esa -avm -va -nr *VectorTests.java